flupe/agda2lambox/README.md

 - [x] Make pretty-printer prettier
 - [x] Ensure well-formedness of generated programs inside Coq
   - [x] Make well-formedness check faster by splitting it into boolean and propositional.
-- [ ] Evaluate λ□ programs from inside Coq to start testing
+- [x] Evaluate λ□ programs from inside Coq to start testing
-  - [ ] Possibly salvage an existing interpreter
-  - [ ] Or implement our own...
+  - [x] Using the λ□-Mut from CertiCoq
 - [ ] Support mutual inductives
 - [x] Support (one-inductive) records
   - [ ] Properly translate projections in terms.